FLIPHAT: Joint Differential Privacy for High Dimensional Sparse Linear Bandits: FLIPHAT: ALGORITHM DESIGN REGRET ANALYSIS

-\textit{Remarks:} In Assumption~\ref{assumptions: contexts}\ref{item: context_subgaussian}, $\norm{X}_{\psi_2}:= \sup_{u: \norm{u}_2\le 1} \norm{u^\top X}_{\psi_2}$ is the Orlicz-norm, where for a random-variable $Z$, $\norm{Z}_{\psi_2} :=\inf \{\lambda >0 : \bbE \exp(Z^2/\lambda^2) \leq 2\}$.
+\textit{Remarks:} In ~\ref{assumptions: contexts}\ref{item: context_subgaussian}, $\norm{X}_{\psi_2}:= \sup_{u: \norm{u}_2\le 1} \norm{u^\top X}_{\psi_2}$ is the Orlicz-norm, where for a random-variable $Z$, $\norm{Z}_{\psi_2} :=\inf \{\lambda >0 : \bbE \exp(Z^2/\lambda^2) \leq 2\}$.
 It states that the context distribution for each arm is sub-Gaussian, this assumption does not require the distributions to have zero mean.
 We remark that while we assume i.i.d. contexts across time, for each time $t$, the contexts across different arms are allowed to be correlated.
 The zero-mean sub-Gaussian assumption on the noise (Assumption~\ref{assumptions: noise}) is satisfied by various families of distributions, including normal distribution and bounded distributions, which are commonly chosen noise distributions.
-The margin condition (Assumption~\ref{assumptions: arm-separation}\ref{item: margin-cond}) essentially controls the hardness of the bandit instance, with $\alpha=\infty$ making it easiest due to a deterministic gap between arms, and $\alpha=0$ making it hardest (no a-priori information about arm separation).
+The margin condition (Assumption~\ref{assumptions: arm-separation}\ref{item: margin-cond}) essentially controls the hardness of the bandit instance, with $\alpha=\infty$ making it easiest due to a deterministic gap between arms, and $\alpha=0$ making it hardest, i.e. no apriori information about arm separation.
 A detailed discussion on the assumptions is in Appendix~\ref{app: assumptions discussion}.

-Next, we derive a bound on estimation error of the parameter $\beta^*$ at any episode $\ell$, which is central to the regret analysis.
-Let us define the covariance matrix of the observed contexts of the $\ell$th episode as $\hat{\Sigma}_\ell = X_{\ell} X_{\ell}^\top / N_{\ell}$.
-The following result is a consequence of Theorem \ref{thm: general result}.
+Next, we derive a bound on estimation error of the parameter $\beta^*$ at any episode $\ell$, which is central to the regret analysis and a consequence of Theorem~\ref{thm: general result}.
+Note that $(X_\ell, y_\ell)$ are only conditionally i.i.d., and not marginally independent.

 \begin{proposition}[Estimation Control for Episode $\ell$] Suppose Assumptions \ref{assumptions: contexts}, \ref{assumptions: arm-separation}(a) and \ref{assumptions: noise} holds.
-If we set $\eta=1/2\bar{\kappa}, C=\bmax, s\asymp \kappa^2s^*, M_{\ell+1} = 28\kappa \log (\bmax^2 N_\ell)$ and $R=\xmax\bmax+\sigma\sqrt{2\log N_\ell}$, we have for all $\ell>1$
+If we set $\eta=1/2\bar{\kappa}, C=\bmax, s\gtrsim \kappa^2s^*, M_{\ell+1} = 28\kappa \log (\bmax^2 N_\ell)$ and $R=\xmax\bmax+\sigma\sqrt{2\log N_\ell}$, we have for all $\ell>1$